-For Q2 2024, the decrease in the spread of corporate mortgages over term deposit interest and expenses compared to Q1 2024 and Q2 2023 is mainly due to (i) an increase in average term deposit rates generally exceeding the pace of increase in our mortgage portfolio, given the amount of term deposits we originated coupled with the impact of maturing lower-rate term deposits; (ii) higher competition for residential mortgage originations, particularly insured mortgages, and forecasted interest rate cuts pushing new mortgage origination rates lower; and (iii) term deposit hedge costs on interest rate swaps due to the delayed timing of expected interest rate cuts.
+For Q3 2024 and year to date 2024, the decrease in the spread of corporate mortgages over term deposit interest and expenses compared to Q3 2023 and year to date 2023 is mainly due to (i) an increase in average term deposit rates generally exceeding the pace of increase in our mortgage portfolio, given the amount of term deposits we originated coupled with the impact of maturing lower-rate term deposits; (ii) higher competition for residential mortgage originations, particularly insured mortgages, and forecasted interest rate cuts put pressure on new mortgage origination rates; and (iii) term deposit hedge costs on interest rate swaps due to the delayed timing of expected interest rate cuts.
+For Q3 2024 compared to Q2 2024, the decrease is mainly due to a larger decrease in our mortgage rates compared to term deposit costs mainly due to the 50 bps interest rate cuts during Q3 2024 reducing our mostly floating rate construction and commercial loans.
 We actively manage our interest rate risk by continually reviewing, and if necessary, changing the laddering of the duration of our term deposits relative to our corporate mortgage portfolio as well as utilizing our hedging strategies to lock-in spreads.
 For information on our term deposit fair value hedging, see "Derivatives and Hedging" sub-section below.